Set up a hybrid high performance computing (HPC) cluster with Microsoft HPC Pack and on-demand Azure compute nodes

 To check the installation, use the HPC Pack clusrun command to run a command or application on one or more cluster nodes.
 As a simple example, use clusrun to get the IP configuration of the Azure nodes.

-- On the head node, open a command prompt.
+On the head node, open a command prompt as an administrator.

 Type the following command: